grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # memberlist cluster, and only applies to locally-generated updates, not to
 # broadcast messages that are result of incoming gossip updates.
 0 = no timeout,
 # wait until all locally-generated updates are sent.
-# CLI flag: -memberlist.broadcast-timeout-for-local-updates-on-shutdown
+# CLI flag: -<prefix>.memberlist.broadcast-timeout-for-local-updates-on-shutdown
 [broadcast_timeout_for_local_updates_on_shutdown: <duration> | default = 10s]

 # (advanced) How much space to use for keeping received and sent messages in
 # memory for troubleshooting (two buffers).
 0 to disable.
-# CLI flag: -memberlist.message-history-buffer-bytes
+# CLI flag: -<prefix>.memberlist.message-history-buffer-bytes
 [message_history_buffer_bytes: <int> | default = 0]

 # IP address to listen on for gossip messages.
 Multiple addresses may be
 # specified.
 Defaults to 0.0.0.0
-# CLI flag: -memberlist.bind-addr
+# CLI flag: -<prefix>.memberlist.bind-addr
 [bind_addr: <list of strings> | default = []]

 # Port to listen on for gossip messages.
-# CLI flag: -memberlist.bind-port
+# CLI flag: -<prefix>.memberlist.bind-port
 [bind_port: <int> | default = 7946]

 # (advanced) Timeout used when connecting to other nodes to send packet.
-# CLI flag: -memberlist.packet-dial-timeout
+# CLI flag: -<prefix>.memberlist.packet-dial-timeout
 [packet_dial_timeout: <duration> | default = 2s]

 # (advanced) Timeout for writing 'packet' data.
-# CLI flag: -memberlist.packet-write-timeout
+# CLI flag: -<prefix>.memberlist.packet-write-timeout
 [packet_write_timeout: <duration> | default = 5s]

 # (advanced) Maximum number of concurrent writes to other nodes.
-# CLI flag: -memberlist.max-concurrent-writes
+# CLI flag: -<prefix>.memberlist.max-concurrent-writes
 [max_concurrent_writes: <int> | default = 3]

 # (advanced) Timeout for acquiring one of the concurrent write slots.
 After this
 # time, the message will be dropped.
-# CLI flag: -memberlist.acquire-writer-timeout
+# CLI flag: -<prefix>.memberlist.acquire-writer-timeout
 [acquire_writer_timeout: <duration> | default = 250ms]

 # (advanced) Enable TLS on the memberlist transport layer.
-# CLI flag: -memberlist.tls-enabled
+# CLI flag: -<prefix>.memberlist.tls-enabled
 [tls_enabled: <boolean> | default = false]

 # (advanced) Path to the client certificate, which will be used for
 # authenticating with the server.
 Also requires the key path to be configured.
-# CLI flag: -memberlist.tls-cert-path
+# CLI flag: -<prefix>.memberlist.tls-cert-path
 [tls_cert_path: <string> | default = ""]

 # (advanced) Path to the key for the client certificate.
 Also requires the
 # client certificate to be configured.
-# CLI flag: -memberlist.tls-key-path
+# CLI flag: -<prefix>.memberlist.tls-key-path
 [tls_key_path: <string> | default = ""]

 # (advanced) Path to the CA certificates to validate server certificate against.
 # If not set, the host's root CA certificates are used.
-# CLI flag: -memberlist.tls-ca-path
+# CLI flag: -<prefix>.memberlist.tls-ca-path
 [tls_ca_path: <string> | default = ""]

 # (advanced) Override the expected name on the server certificate.
-# CLI flag: -memberlist.tls-server-name
+# CLI flag: -<prefix>.memberlist.tls-server-name
 [tls_server_name: <string> | default = ""]

 # (advanced) Skip validating server certificate.
-# CLI flag: -memberlist.tls-insecure-skip-verify
+# CLI flag: -<prefix>.memberlist.tls-insecure-skip-verify
 [tls_insecure_skip_verify: <boolean> | default = false]

 # (advanced) Override the default cipher suite list (separated by commas).